workleap/wl-idp-docs-hub/docs/joining-the-hub.md

 ---
 order: 90
+icon: rocket
-label: "Join the hub"
+label: "Joining the hub"
 ---

-# Join the hub
+# Joining the hub

 To include your library documentation in Workleap's IDP hub, follow these steps.